healthchecks/healthchecks/templates/docs/api.md

     or not.
 If set to false, a paused check will leave the paused state when it receives a ping.
 If set to true, a paused check will ignore pings and stay paused until you manually resume it from the web dashboard.

+methods
+:   string, optional, default value: "".

+    Specifies the allowed HTTP methods for making ping requests.
+    Must be one of the two values: "" (an empty string) or "POST".

+    Set this field to "" (an empty string) to allow HEAD, GET, and POST requests.

+    Set this field to "POST" to allow only POST requests.

+    Example:

+    <pre>{"methods": "POST"}</pre>

 channels
 :   string, optional